DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/system/gpkg_generation/README.md

 # GeoPackge Generation Module
 ## Overview
-This module combines outputs from other modules in th system into a single GeoPackage output.
+This module combines outputs from other modules in the system into a single GeoPackage output.

 ## Environment
 - python 3.10